-Last year, the council’s Executive approved an ambitious masterplan for the Castle Gateway area.
+The council’s Executive approved an ambitious masterplan for the Castle Gateway area in April 2018.
 It balances many views and interests from the public, along with the history and heritage of the area, and the technical, planning and commercial possibilities of the site.

-We asked for your comments on the initial plans for Castle Gateway in March, at events online and through social media.
-We're now sharing the final designs, which are based on your feedback, before making a planning application.
-Our drop-in events feature an exhibition of the proposals, and the opportunity to talk to our team about the plans.
+We asked for your comments on the initial plans for St George's Field and Castle Mills in March, and shared the final designs based on your feedback in June at events, online and through social media.
+Our drop-in events featured an exhibition of the proposals, and the opportunity to talk to our team about the plans.

 - view the plans for the multi-storey car park at St George’s Field

 - view the plans for the residential development in the Castle Mills area

 A planning application for the first 'work package' (of four) was submitted on 24 September 2019 for a multi-storey car park on St George's Field and validated on 1 October 2019.
 A second application for Castle Mills is due to be submitted in October 2019.
 These developments are essential to deliver the centrepiece of the masterplan – the public space round Eye of York and Clifford’s Tower.

 You can follow and make representations on the planning application via the Planning Portal quoting reference number 19/02063/FUL.
 Responses to the statutory planning consultation should be submitted before 6 November 2019.